ivanbgd/A-Star_Algorithm/README.md

 # A-Star_Algorithm
-Several different implementations of the A-Star algorithm.
+Several different implementations of the A-Star algorithm, including a Bidirectional version.